gradio-app/gradio/guides/05_custom-components/08_multimodal-chatbot-part1.md

     return payload.root
 ```

-Tip: Learn about the reasoning behind the `preprocess` and `postprocess` in the [key concepts guide](./key-component-concepts)
+Tip: Learn about the reasoning behind the `preprocess` and `postprocess` methods in the [key concepts guide](./key-component-concepts)

-In the `postprocess` method we will coerce the each message returned by the python function to a `MultimodalMessage` class.
+In the `postprocess` method we will coerce each message returned by the python function to be a `MultimodalMessage` class.
-We will also clean up any indentation in the `text` field to be properly displayed as markdown in the frontend.
+We will also clean up any indentation in the `text` field so that it can be properly displayed as markdown in the frontend.

 We can leave the `postprocess` method as is and modify the `_postprocess_chat_messages`